rust-lang/style-team/guide/guide.md

 ### Enums

-In the declaration, put each variant on it's own line.
+In the declaration, put each variant on its own line.

 Format each variant accordingly as either a `struct`, `tuple struct`, or ident, which doesn't require special formatting.